1. The name of the Society shall be Victoria Lesbian Seniors Care Society.

 29. If a Director fails to attend three consecutive regular Board meetings without good cause, the Board may remove and replace the Director by a majority vote at a meeting at which there is a quorum of the Directors.

-30. No Director shall be remunerated for being or acting as a Director but a Director shall be reimbursed for all expensed necessarily and reasonably incurred by her while engaged in the affairs of the society.
+30. No Director shall be remunerated for being or acting as a Director, but a Director shall be reimbursed for all expenses necessarily and reasonably incurred by her while engaged in the affairs of the society.